Rheidol Hydropower Plant

 A series of aqueducts collects the water and channels it into the Nant-Y-Moch reservoir.
 From there, water flows to a power station at Dinas featuring a 13 MW generator.

-Dinas' additional reservoir then supplies water to the largest power station at Cwm Rheidol with two 20.5 MW generators.
+The additional reservoir at Dinas then supplies water to the largest power station at Cwm Rheidol with two 20.5 MW generators.
 At Cwm Rheidol, a further reservoir has been created to avoid large variations in the flow of water down river towards Aberystwyth.
 This reservoir collects the water that flows through the power station and releases it slowly through a 1 MW generator at Cwm Rheidol Dam.

 Sustainability focus